Here’s What Hackers Can Do with Just Your Email Address

-Once a hacker has access to your email, they can access a lot more of your information.
+Once hackers know your email address, they can access more information about you.
 Here are some of the things they can do—and how to stay safe.

 Send phishing emails

 Hackers who know your email address will likely target you with scam and phishing emails, according to Alex Hamerstone, director of advisory solutions at cybersecurity firm TrustedSec.
 For example, they may “try to convince you to take action, whether that action is to give them money, access to your accounts, or personal information that they can use to steal your identity,” he says.
 They can also send you emails impersonating someone else or a company to try to sell you goods or services that don’t exist, which is known as phishing.